 It’s a bunny!
 It’s a lynx!
 It’s a Munchkin!
-Wrong, wrong and wrong.
+Wrong, wrong and, of course, wrong.
 The cat you are currently laying eyes on is, in fact, a Toybob — a seemingly perma-kitten with a kink in his tail, an owl-like gaze and a pint-sized physique.

 A Breed Of His Own